 The combination Richlite together with the artificial bone materials of the saddle and nut help preserve a long sustain with punchy transients.
 Therefore, a Martin DX1AE works equally well for hard strumming, intricate fingerstyle, and flat-picking.

-While the list price is $779, you may get a Martin DX1AE for as little as $600.
+You may get a Martin DX1AE for about $600 or more, depending on the vendor.
 For a handful of dollars more, you’ll get the Macassar Burst edition.

 Martin DX1AE VS Taylor 110e